The fight against terrorism is spearheaded by cooperation between authorities

 The National Bureau of Investigation is responsible for the criminal investigation of terrorism offences

 The Police Act, the Criminal Investigation Act and the Coercive Measures Act all govern the detection and investigation of terrorist offences.
 In Finland, responsibility for the criminal investigation of terrorist offences rests with the National Bureau of Investigation.
-If necessary, the Finnish Security Intelligence Service assists the Bureau with investigations.
-The Security Intelligence Service may also investigate terrorism-related offences on special grounds of state security.
 Other authorities may also participate in criminal investigations, providing assistance to the police unit conducting the investigation in question.